QUICK QUIZ: What is the biggest growth district in Massachusetts outside of the city of Boston right now?

 Ideas abound for improved connectivity in the area via bus rapid transit, pedestrian bridges over rivers and highways, gondolas, new train stations, shuttles, protected bike routes, and more.
 Leaders of the area’s respective cities could be weighing in together about which mobility projects are priorities.

 Assembly Row is such a large-scale project that its developer was able to build a train station to serve it.
-The Encore Casino could launch more of its own shuttle systems.
+The Encore Casino launched its own shuttle system.
 Most projects are not that big; it will make sense for the developers to contribute to a shared fund for large scale improvements.

 How to make it a real city center?

 Pre-pandemic, there were calls to slow the growth wheel here in Greater Boston, to catch up with planning.
 Then a strange thing happened during the pandemic: the real estate market did not crash.
 We still need to catch up with planning, regulation, and investment — in a strong or weak real estate market.
 These are the responsibilities of government.
 City building is not done by private developers alone.